elastic/app-search-php/README.md

 Code for the endpoints are generated automatically using a custom version of [OpenAPI Generator](https://github.com/openapitools/openapi-generator).

 The easier way to regenerate endpoints is to use the docker laucher packaged in `vendor/bin`:

 ```bash
 ./vendor/bin/swiftype-codegen.sh
 ```

-The custom generator will be built and launched using the following the `resources/api/api-spec.yml` file.
+The custom generator will be build and launched using the following Open API spec file : `resources/api/api-spec.yml`.

 You can then commit and PR your endpoint code and modified api-spec files.